CBGOUS/smallRNAseqPipeline_Liu/README.md

 The reference files folder contain the yaml, json and tsv files used in the small RNAseq analysis for the lung cells (A549 and BEAS2B).

-In lungcells_miRNA_hsu.yaml file, NEBNext.fa contains the 3' adaptor sequence for adaptor trimming: AGATCGGAAGAGCACACGTCT# small RNAseq Pipeline
+In lungcells_miRNA_hsu.yaml file, NEBNext.fa contains the 3' adaptor sequence for adaptor trimming: AGATCGGAAGAGCACACGTCT.

+For the source code of the pipeline, please find https://github.com/CBGOUS/frekner_SmallRNAPipeline and https://github.com/CBGOUS/frekner_bagcore